oracle-livelabs/spatial-graph/spatial-python/access-jupyterlab/access-jupyterlab.md

    ![hello world example](./images/notebook3.png)

 4. To save a Jupyter Notebook, click on the "Save" icon on the toolbar, or press Ctrl+S (or Cmd+S on macOS).
+A popup will appear allowing you to rename the notebook.
 The notebook will be saved with the .ipynb file extension.

 ## Acknowledgements

 * **Author** - David Lapp, Database Product Management, Oracle
 * **Contributors** - Rahul Tasker, Denise Myrick, Ramu Gutierrez
-* **Last Updated By/Date** - Denise Myrick, February 2025
+* **Last Updated By/Date** - Denise Myrick, December 2025